musix787-sketch/databases/source/cassandra.rst

 Pros and cons
 ------------------

-.. grid:: 2

-   .. grid-item-card:: Pros
+Pros

 - Linear horizontal write scalability across many nodes

 - No single point of failure, survives node and even data center loss

 - Tunable consistency per query

 - Proven at genuinely massive scale (originated at Facebook, used at Netflix, Apple)

-   .. grid-item-card:: Cons
+Cons

 - No joins, no ad hoc queries outside your modeled access patterns

 - Query-first modeling is a real learning curve

 - Operational complexity (repair, compaction, tombstones) is significant

 - Overkill for anything that fits on one strong Postgres instance

 .. _cassandra-when-to-use: